-Updated on 22 May 2026
+Updated on 23 May 2026

+Planning private car hire in Vietnam, Cambodia, or Thailand?
 You’ve just landed in Hanoi, Bangkok, or Phnom Penh.
 You open your phone and search for “private car from Hanoi to Halong Bay” or “airport transfer to Siem Reap.”
 Instantly, you’re flooded with plenty of options.
 4-seat sedan?
 7-seat SUV?
 7-seat MPV?
 9-seat limousine?
 16-seat van?
 But what do these names actually mean?
 Is a Toyota Innova the same as a “family van” you rented in Australia?
 Will a “7-seat SUV” comfortably fit your family of five with three large suitcases?
 And why do some listings call a Ford Transit a “minibus” while others call it a “coach”?

 If you’ve ever felt lost in the alphabet soup of vehicle classifications, you’re not alone.
 The confusion is real, and it’s costing travelers time, money, and comfort.
 Across Vietnam, Cambodia, and Thailand, the same vehicle can have completely different names depending on the country, the booking platform, or even the driver you talk to.
 International tourists often book a “7-seat car” only to discover that the third row is barely big enough for a child, or that their “luxury limousine” is actually a stretched party bus from the 1990s.